-The next "Cruise With The Champions" is set for The cruise with sail aboard the Carnival Sunrise for a four day (Based on Balcony Cabin) and up which includes: Cruise, Cruise Shirt, Port Charges, Fuel Surcharge, Food (On Ship), and "27th Annual Cruise With The Champions"
+The next "Cruise With The Champions" is set for cruise with sail aboard the Carnival Cruise Ship for a four day person (Based on Double Ocean View Cabin) and up which includes: Cruise, Cruise Shirt, Port Charges, Fuel Surcharge, Food (On "27th Annual Cruise With The Champions"